 The Chusky consists of the Siberian Husky and the Chow Chow, both of these breeds have their own distinct origins and history.
 However, the Chusky history is a little more unclear.

-The Chusky has only recently just been recognized as a designer dog breed in the last few years or so and the complete history of this hybrid breed is unclear.
+The Chusky has only recently just been recognized as a designer dog breed in the last few years or so and the complete history of this crossbreed breed is unclear.

 Origins of the Chow Chow